 Which car is the best?

 What prospects are really asking themselves is, “Which car is right for ME?”
 The first thing you learn in Auto Dealer 101 is fitting customers with vehicles that suit their needs by asking probing questions.
-It doesn’t mean your online content must be a dull questionnaire more painful than filling out your taxes – it’s all about subtext.
+It doesn’t mean your online content must be a dull questionnaire that is more painful than filling out your taxes – it’s all about subtext.

 Online advertising’s come a long way from the fast talkin’, bolo tie wearin’ salesperson yelling at the customer to c’mon down to their dealership – albeit remains highly entertaining – and is trending towards portraying a customer’s potential lifestyle.
 Any video content you embed on your site or post on social media should feature a real-life view of specific automobiles serving the dual purpose of persuading the viewer to choose a vehicle and decide if it’s appropriate for their way of life.